 Until 2015, OFX operated as OzForex.
 This Australia-based money transfer company began operations in 1998.
-However, at that point it functioned as an information-only website.
-Now, this Western Union alternative also has offices in New Zealand, the UK, the U.S., Canada and Hong Kong.
+This Western Union competitor also has offices in New Zealand, the UK, the U.S., Canada and Hong Kong.

 Developed in Estonia, this Western Union competitor has its headquarters in the UK.
 TransferWise also has offices in Estonia and the U.S. While this specialist money transfer company offers a single website, you can access it in multiple languages.
 These include English, French, Italian, Spanish, Dutch and Portuguese.
 This is another company that accepts payments via credit cards.
 Start reading the complete TransferWise review.